-Resources deposited into the Fund include property taxes, investment earnings, reimbursements, good faith deposits, bond premiums, and other permissible sources including, but not limited to, transfers from Capital Projects Funds, or other funds of the District, as well as proceeds of sales of capital assets required to be deposited to the Fund.
+Resources deposited into the Fund include property taxes, investment earnings, reimbursements, good faith deposits. bond premiums, and other permissible sources including, but not limited to, transfers from Capital Projects Funds, or other funds of the District, as well as proceeds of sales of capital assets required to be deposited to the Fund.

 All revenues and assets in the Fund are exclusively restricted toward the purposes for which the funds are generated.
-Budgetary amounts are established each year through the District's estimation of total resources (including the yearend assigned balance) and factored not to exceed the amount of the annual projected debt service and associated costs based on existing and proposed debt issues as well as permissible distributions of capital projects tax levies.
+Budgetary amounts are established each year through the District's estimation of total resources (including the year-end restricted, committed, and assigned balance) and factored not to exceed the amount of the annual projected debt service and associated costs based on existing and proposed debt issues as well as permissible distributions of capital projects tax levies for the ensuing fiscal year, the property tax rate or other permissible sources established for the Fund shall be decreased in the ensuing fiscal year in order that the budgeted year-end restricted balances are no more than the amount of the following year's estimated payments for debt service and associated costs.